Project-nab/discovery-service/README.md

 products.
 In order to get to the market quickly, they just want to build an MVP version with very limited set of functionalities:

-1. The application is simply a simple web page that shows all products on which customers can filter and search for products based on different criteria such as category, name, price, brand, colour.
+1. The application is simply a simple web page that shows all products on which customers can filter and search for products based on different criteria such as category, name, price, brand, color.
 2. If the customer finds a product that they like, they can view its details and add it to their shopping cart and processed to place an order.
 3. No online payment is supported yet.
 The customer is required to pay by cash when the product got deliveried.